RyanJarv/AWS-wtfisims/README.md

     You can't write to an object in S3, only delete and then create, but once you delete the ACL is gone too.
   * WriteACL access does actually grant write ACL access howoever.
+* You can determine an account # from just a bucket name when the bucket is public.
+  * Update conditional acccess block with wildccard, need to find the reference for this.